widelands/widelands/src/scripting/doc/source/implementation.rst

 wraps a Lua coroutine.
 The Lua interface is accessed via the lua() function in Editor_Game_Base.

-There are two game commands for lua: ``Cmd_Lua`` and ``Cmd_LuaCoroutine``.
+There are two game commands for lua: ``Cmd_LuaScript`` and ``Cmd_LuaCoroutine``.
 The first one is only used to enqueue the initial running of the initialization scripts in maps (and later on also for win conditions).
 These scripts are responsible to start coroutines -- everything from then on is handled via the second packet: ``Cmd_LuaCoroutine``.
 When a coroutine yields, it is expected to return the time when it wants to be reawakened.
 Widelands wraps this coroutine in a LuaCoroutine object and enqueues a ``Cmd_LuaCoroutine`` to awake and continue the execution of the coroutine.
 When a coroutine ends, it is deleted and Widelands forgets about